Minimally Invasive Spine Surgery

-What is a Spinal Headache?
+What is a Spinal Headache And What causes it?

 A spinal headache is a type of headache that follows a procedure where a needle is placed into the fluid-filled space that surrounds your spinal cord.
 These are typical scenarios of a spinal tap or epidural block.

-During a spinal tap the needle used punctures the fluid-filled sac that surrounds your spinal cord.
+During a spinal tap, the needle used punctures the fluid-filled sac that surrounds your spinal cord.
 This allows some of the spinal fluid to leak out, which changes the fluid pressure around your brain and spinal cord.
 If enough of this fluid leaks out you can develop a spinal headache.

 Common Minimally Invasive Spine Surgeries

 Dr. Watson and Innovative Spine Care focus on the pain patients feel as a result of the compression of nerves along the spinal cord.
 This is often caused by a bulging or herniated spinal disc.
 A bulging disc has not torn the outer annulus of the disc, but the inner gel is pushing on the annulus, distorting its shape outward.
 When a disc has herniated, the inner gel actually pushes out through a tear in the annulus.
 With both scenarios, the disc material puts pressure on nearby nerves.
 Pain can also originate in the disc itself.